 Good employees are hard to find, but sometimes the things we do to hire the right people can lead to bad consequences.
 Certain questions, no matter how well-intentioned, break the law.
-Save yourself a potential lawsuit, and make sure these kinds of questions aren’t in your interview routine.
+Improve your service business management and save yourself a potential lawsuit by making sure these kinds of questions aren’t in your interview routine.

 Before we get started, though, it’s important to remember that the laws are different in every state.
 We’re going to cover the basics, but only a lawyer can give you concrete legal advice.
 Make sure you talk to your lawyer before you make any changes to your hiring process.

 Most of the questions we’re going to cover here are illegal because they can contribute to discriminatory practices.
 These are questions about race, color, religion, sex, national origin, disability, genetic information, or age; all things protected from discrimination by the equal employment opportunity laws.

 The trap that business owners fall into here is that sometimes genuine questions can be phrased in ways that appear discriminatory.
 You might be trying to get to know them better, or to get a feel for their background and experience, and end up asking them questions that are illegal.
 Here are a few questions that can get you in hot water:

 What Church Do You Go To?